 Skin Benefits of Mango Butter

 Mango butter is extracted from the seed of the mango fruit.
-It's suitable for all skin types (even acne prone skin) and has a lightweight, silky smooth, but incredibly rich and nourishing texture.
-It's great at strengthening the skin’s natural protective barrier, which helps your skin retain moisture, and prevents damage and drying out (Source).
+It's suitable for all skin types (even acne-prone skin) and has a lightweight, silky, smooth, rich and nourishing texture.
+It's great at strengthening the skin’s natural protective barrier, which helps your skin retain moisture and prevents damage and drying out (Source).

 Skin Benefits of Camellia Seed Oil

-Camellia seed oil is obtained by cold pressing of the seeds of the camellia oleifera plant and has been treasured in Japan for decades because if it’s remarkable skin restorative and hair reviving properties.
+Camellia seed oil is obtained by cold pressing the seeds of the camellia oleifera plant.
+It has been treasured in Japan for decades because of its remarkable skin-restorative and hair-reviving properties.

-Camellia seed oil has amazing moisturizing and skin nourishing properties all while being lightweight enough to be suitable even for acne prone skin.
-In it's molecular structure and density it is in fact very similar to sebum - the skin's natural oil- allowing it to absorb quickly and deeply into the skin without feeling oily.
+Camellia seed oil has excellent moisturizing and skin-nourishing properties, all while being lightweight enough to be suitable even for acne-prone skin.
+In its molecular structure and density, it is, in fact, very similar to sebum - the skin's natural oil- allowing it to absorb quickly and deeply into the skin without feeling oily.

-Similar to mango butter, camellia seed oil contains a myriad of beneficial nutrients like Omega 3 and 6 fatty acids and vitamins A, B, C, D, and E that help preserve that youthful glow and minimize signs of aging.
-When applied regularly it can even reduce dark spots on the skin.
+Like mango butter, camellia seed oil contains many beneficial nutrients like Omega 3 and 6 fatty acids and vitamins A, B, C, D, and E that help preserve that youthful glow and minimize signs of aging.
+When applied regularly, it can even reduce dark spots on the skin.

-Disclaimer: This post contains affiliate links, meaning at no additional cost to you, you will I earn a commission if you decide to click through and make a purchase.
+Disclaimer: This post contains affiliate links, meaning I will earn a commission if you decide to click through and make a purchase at no additional cost.

 - Sharp Knife